rcarrata/rcarrata.github.io/_posts/2019-08-08-ocp4_sosreport.md

 -rw-------.
 1 root root 11M Aug  8 10:00 /host/var/tmp/sosreport-ip-10-148-204-82-02444698-2019-08-08-jnsdcyp.tar.xz
 ```

-* And outside the container (and due to the scc that the container was executed) the sosreport is located into the /var/tmp/ folder of our RHCOS node:
+* Outside the container (due to the SCC under which the container was executed), the sosreport is located in the /var/tmp/ folder of our RHCOS node:

 ```
 # ll /var/tmp/sosreport-2019-08-08-jnsdcyp.tar.xz
 -rw-------.
 1 root root 11233928 Aug  8 10:00 /var/tmp/sosreport-2019-08-08-jnsdcyp.tar.xz
 ```

-* Just scp/rsync them to any location and after that can be uploaded or analysed for obtain more information.
+* Just scp/rsync it to any location, and after that it can be uploaded or analysed to obtain more information.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*